 - 4 oz (roughly 1 cup) shredded sharp cheddar cheese

 - 1.5 oz (roughly 1/2 cup) grated parmesan cheese

 - 1/3 cup hot water

-Add all-purpose flour, corn flour, cheddar cheese, parmesan cheese, olive oil, nutritional yeast, and salt (if using) to a food processor.
-Blend until combined.
+In a food processor, add all-purpose flour, corn meal, cheddar cheese, parmesan cheese, olive oil, nutritional yeast, flax meal, and salt.
+Process until combined.

 With the food processor running, drizzle in 1/3 cup hot water.
 The dough will stick together when pressed.
 If it doesn't, add a little bit more water.